-- 2.14 The other recommendations in the report were that: - a The self-insurance reserve be retained at \$5 million; - b The funding position of the Defined Benefit plan and future liquidity requirements continue to be considered in setting investment policy; - c The Board continue to consider de-risking assets as a means of reducing the risk of subsequent higher contributions due to the future poor investment experience, whilst considering any subsequent funding implications; and - 2.15 The Trustee has adopted these recommendations.
+- 2.14 The other recommendations in the report were that: - a The self-insurance reserve be retained at \$5 million; - b The funding position of the Defined Benefit plan and future liquidity requirements continue to be considered in setting investment policy; and - c The Board continue to consider de-risking assets as a means of reducing the risk of subsequent higher contributions due to future poor investment experience, whilst considering any subsequent funding implications. - 2.15 The Trustee has adopted these recommendations.

-Events since the 30 June 2020 Actuarial Investigation
+Events since the 30 June 2021 Actuarial Investigation

-- 2.16 There have been no amendments to the Defined Benefit plan benefits. - 2.17 The Superannuation Guarantee (SG) Contribution rate increased to 10% from 1 July 2021.
+- 2.16 There have been no amendments to the Defined Benefit plan benefits. - 2.17 The Superannuation Guarantee (SG) Contribution rate increased to 10.5% from 1 July 2022.
 We understand the Authorities increased the Division C contribution rate to reflect this change.
-There has been no other legislative changes or changes to benefits that have materially impacted on the funding of the Defined Benefit plan. - 2.18 Vision Super advised that the Defined Benefit plan investment return for the year to 30 June 2021 was 17.9% p.a., which was higher than the return of 5.6% p.a. assumed in the 30 June 2020 actuarial investigation.
+There has been a legislative change to extend the SG to employees earning less than \$450 per month from 1 July 2022.
+The most recent Benefit Certificate is being updated to reflect this change.
+There has been no other legislative changes or changes to benefits that have materially impacted on the funding of the Defined Benefit plan. - 2.18 Vision Super advised that the Defined Benefit plan investment return for the year to 30 June 2022 was -3.79% p.a., which was lower than the return of 4.75% p.a. assumed in the 30 June 2021 actuarial investigation.